-According to Adjust study, the average session duration in Q1 2022 was 19.1 minutes.
+According to the Adjust study, the average session duration in Q1 2022 was 19.1 minutes.

 4. Monthly and Daily Active Users

 Many users will fall midway between total churn and dedicated usage.
-They will vary in frequency—some could be everyday users, while others may sign in just sometimes.
+They will vary in frequency—some could be everyday users, while others may sign in occasionally.